History and Sociology (BA)

-You'll examine traditional Sociology topics, such as gender, race, medicine, food, sexuality, trade and health from a historical perspective.
-The two complementary subjects both involve understanding people – their interests, motivations and culture – and why societies and social groups act as they do.
+This course will suit individuals with an interest in understanding the history of people, culture and societies, and their evolution in the modern era.
+The two complementary subjects both involve understanding people - their interests, motivations and culture - and why societies and social groups act the way they do.

 You will be taught by staff from both departments, and will draw information from sources including film, visual images, literature and television as well as written texts.
 The flexible course structure allows you to choose modules from a wide range of options in both History and Sociology.
 Core modules in your first year introduce you to research and quantitative methods, and to the study of modern history set in a global context.
 Sociology core modules cover the history of sociological thought, and class and capitalism.
 In your second and third years you can choose from optional modules, with current options examining areas such as British imperialism, slavery, the significance of gender, crime, religious conflict or health in history, and political sociology.
 In your final year you can either maintain a balance between the two subjects or specialise in either History or Sociology.
 You can also complete an optional dissertation on a topic of your choice related to either subject.